kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

 The last step of the algorithm is to optimize the set of targets.
-For this purpose Kueue greedily traverses the list of initial targets (in reverse) and removes these without which the incoming Workload still can be admitted.
+For this purpose Kueue greedily traverses the list of initial targets (in reverse) and removes them from the list of targets if the incoming Workload still can be admitted when they are accounted back for quota usage.

 ## FlavorFungibility